hapax/hapax.github.io/assets/chandra.md

 $$

-We still don't know the radius of the orbit $r_n$, and we won't need it for the remainder of this post.
+We still don't know the radius of the orbit $r_n$, and we won't need it below.
-However, the interested reader can supply it themselves, along with the energy levels of hydrogen, in Exercise 1.
+However, the interested reader can supply it themselves in the following exercise.

 ---